Video Production: Taping a Talking Head

 First, consider the location where you are going to tape.
 It is best to pick a spot that’s quiet and uncluttered.
 You also need a decent amount of room.
 Ideally, the on-camera person should NOT be squished up against the wall.
 It’s best to have several feet behind them.
 Otherwise, it tends to look like a mug shot.
 (Remember the song, “Up Against the Wall Redneck Mother?”)

-The background should be relatively uncluttered and hopefully, relevant to the subject matter.
+The background should be relatively uncluttered and, hopefully, relevant to the subject.
 In other words, if you are interviewing a doctor, have the background look distinctly medical.
 Interviewing a doctor out in the flower garden might look pretty, but might also leave your audience confused.
 Any visual clue you can add to your shot to communicate who is speaking is a plus.

 One good thing about shooting a talking head is that not too much of the background will actually show.
 This means it is easy to fake it if you do not have a nice place to shoot.
 Remember, only a few square feet behind the person will actually show in the final shot.
 So that is all that has to look nice.
 You could have a pile of dirty socks on the floor and no one would ever know!